rdkcentral/rdkb-halif-vlan/docs/pages/VLANhalSpec.md

 ## Licensing

-VLAN HAL implementation is expected to released under the Apache License 2.0.
+VLAN HAL implementation is spected to released under the Apache License 2.0.

 ## Build Requirements

-The source code should be able to be built under Linux Yocto environment and should be delivered as a shared library `libhal_vlan.so`
+The source code should be able to be built under Linux Yocto environment and should be delivered as a shared library `libhal_vlan.so`.

 ## Variability Management